LearnOnDemandSystems/docs/lod/start-states.md

 ### Minimize Start State Scope

 It is highly recommended that Start States be leveraged as an 'end-cap' solutions to a Lab, doing little Lab Development work beyond what would be otherwise necessary for the students to complete, or wait for, after lab launch.
-Capturuing extensive Lab Development work in a Start State may be counter-productive, as removing the Start State may become necessary to complete additional Lab Development work.
+Capturing extensive Lab Development work in a Start State may be counter-productive, as removing the Start State may become necessary to complete additional Lab Development work.

 ## Creating a Start State